Share this book on Twitter

 Hollie McNish’s poetry moves with the rhythms, the excitements and disappointments of contemporary life.
 Deeply committed to the idea of language as a tool of self-expression and communication, her poems are accessible but crackling with a passion and wit all her own.
 Whether writing about parenthood, newspaper bias, body fascism, science or the trials and acquittals of love she steers clear of the hackneyed, the tired and clichéd to produce poems which strike afresh the imagination.

-Already with a devoted following of fans from her poetry readings and performances, Papers gathers together the best of McNish’s work to date.
+Already with a devoted following of fans from her poetry readings and performances, Hollie McNish gathers together the best of her work to date in this book.

 Papers is funny, passionate and provoking.